33r13k1d/hatslock/README.md

-# capslang
+# hatslock
-Windows tool that allows to change input language with CAPS LOCK key.
+Windows tool that allows to use CAPS LOCK key to change input language.
 Tested on Windows 10.

 ## Installation